 Employee Management | BizRun

 It’s your worst nightmare: as soon as you’ve trained that new employee, she puts in her notice.
 If it happens once, it’s probably just a case of bad luck.
-But if happens more often than you’d like to admit, you may have a real problem.
+But if your employee turnover rate is higher than you’d like to admit, you may have a real problem.

-If your turnover (aka attrition) rate is higher than you’d like to admit, you’re not alone.
+If your employee turnover rate, also known as the attrition rate, is higher than you’d like to admit, you’re not alone.
 More than 50% of all organizations around the world struggle to retain employees.
 Considering that 18% of your workforce is likely to leave within two years of being hired, you may need to keep that door swinging open as one employee leaves and a new one comes on board.

 Unless, of course, you take steps to address the issue.
 And there are a number of reasons why you should.
 The reasons employees leave are many, but those aside, there are significant costs associated with turnover.
-Let’s look at what losing an employee really costs you.
+Let’s look at the real cost of employee turnover.

 The price of employee turnover